 - Ultra-Cold Neutron Project

 The Fellowship is tenable at any university whose faculty members are actively engaged in research at TRIUMF.

 Unsuccessful applicants may re-apply in open competition in subsequent years.
 The Fellowship may be held simultaneously with other fellowships, scholarships or bursaries.

 The applications should be forwarded by the Head or Chair of the university department where the student is accredited, citing the faculty supervisor and the degree being pursued.
-Application forms are available at participating universities or from here.
+Application forms are available from here.

 Completed applications should be returned to, preferential by email:

 University of Alberta

 All applications must be received by 31 January 2018.
 The results will be announced in February 2018.